 - Psalm 71:9

-The Jewish Home provides many occasions to share Jewish life through special celebrations and observances – from candle-lighting during Chanukah and Seders on all units at Passover, to preparing residents for b’nai mitzvah.
+The Jewish Home provides many occasions to share Jewish life through special celebrations and observances – from candle-lighting during Chanukah and Seders at Passover, to preparing residents for b’nai mitzvah.

-A full-time rabbi officiates at Friday evening, Sabbath, and holiday services.
+A full-time rabbi officiates at Friday, Sabbath, and holiday services.
 Rabbi Sheldon Marder brings over 30 years of experience in nursing homes, hospitals, colleges, temples, and social services agencies, including director of the Rabbinic School at the Hebrew Union College in Los Angeles.